Brian Keenan (musician, born 1943): The Chambers Brothers

+Further activities

+According to the 5 February 1972 issue of Billboard, Brian Keenan was now one of Genya Ravan's backing musicians.
+Ravan had shared billing with Jimmy Spears at the Bitter End in New York.
+The magazine also noted that Ravan had moved away from her driving hard rock style to a blues-soul-pop style that had similarities with Aretha Franklin and Janis Joplin.

 Later years

 He started up his own recording studio in Connecticut.

 Death and legacy

 Keenan suffered a fatal heart attack on October 5, 1985, at age 42.
 Keenan is buried at Queen of Peace cemetery in Stamford, Connecticut.
-He leaves one child, a daughter, also a drummer.
+He was survived by one child, a daughter, also a drummer.